loi-young/python-notes/README.md

 `__init__` is a constructor.
 In a class definition, each method's first parameter must be a place where the reference to the current object being called can be assigned, usually this parameter is called `self`.
 Therefore during the execution of each method, any attributes or methods of the current object can be accessible.

+In fact, a function is a block of code running in a specific environment or scope.
+When calling a method on an object, first the reference to this object is passed to this method's first parameter, so during the scope of a function, with `self` you can get access to the current object's methods or attributes.

 Create an instance.

 ```py